David Tombs - Director

 Rev Dr Peter Matheson (Emeritus Professor, Knox Theological College, Dunedin)

-Rev Professor Murray Rae (Head, Department of Theology & Religion, University of Otago)
+Rev Professor Murray Rae (Professor of Theology, Department of Theology & Religion, University of Otago)

 Rev Professor Will Storrar (Director, Center for Theological Inquiry, Princeton University, USA)

 Rev Professor Paul Trebilco (Department of Theology & Religion, University of Otago)